Render an application in real-time via a direct preview URL for its running sandbox.

 Sometimes you may need to access a running sandbox application and preview the content in real time in a front-end client.
 This is useful for example to instantly preview React code generated by a codegen AI agent.

 You can do this via a preview URL that routes to a specific port on your sandbox (e.g. port 3000 for npm run dev).
-This preview URL does not require you to be authenticated to access it.
+This preview URL can be either public (does not require you to be authenticated to access it) or private (see down below).

 They will look something like this: